rianfadhilah/MachineLearning/README.md

 # MachineLearning
-Archive My Machine Learning Project. in this repositories there are several models that I use to classify or predict based on the dataset used.
+Archive for My Machine Learning Project.
+In this repositories there are several models that I use to classify or predict based on the dataset used.
+:robot:Unsupervised learning
+:robot:Supervised learning